 You can report an accessibility issue related to sidewalks, curb ramps, driveway entrances or pedestrian push buttons located in the public right-of-way in unincorporated Pierce County.

 We will update our list of ADA-focused projects each year.
-The following three projects are identified in the draft ADA Transition Plan:
+The following three projects are identified in the ADA Transition Plan:

 Gem Heights Drive East between 176th Street East and 168th Street East